-5.2.3 DSG eCM20
+5.2.3 DSG eCM

-- The DSG eCM MUST coexist with other DOCSIS devices on the same DOCSIS channel (Standalone Cable Modem, Embedded MTA, Embedded PS, etc.). - The DSG eCM component MUST implement the MIB module DSG-IF-STD-MIB defined in Annex B of this specification to indicate the eCM and DSG Client Controller interactions for DSG operations in a Set-top Device.
-21 - The DSG eCM MUST support the DOCSIS Event extensions defined in Annex C of this specification. - The DSG eCM MUST be able to function in either a one-way or two-way environment.
-22 - The DSG eCM MUST support the bridging of 8 simultaneous DSG Tunnel MAC addresses .
-23
+- The DSG eCM MUST coexist with other DOCSIS devices on the same DOCSIS channel (Standalone Cable Modem, Embedded MTA, Embedded PS, etc.). - The DSG eCM component MUST implement the MIB module DSG-IF-STD-MIB defined in Annex B of this specification to indicate the eCM and DSG Client Controller interactions for DSG operations in a Set-top Device. - The DSG eCM MUST support the DOCSIS Event extensions defined in Annex C of this specification. - The DSG eCM MUST be able to function in either a one-way or two-way environment. - The DSG eCM MUST support the bridging of 8 simultaneous DSG Tunnel MAC addresses .

-Note: A DOCSIS 3.0 DSG eCM in MDF enabled mode [DOCSIS-MULPI] will use a DSID in place of the DSG Tunnel MAC address for purposes of forwarding DSG tunnel traffic.
+NOTE: A DOCSIS 3.0 DSG eCM in MDF enabled mode [DOCSIS-MULPI] will use a DSID in place of the DSG Tunnel MAC address for purposes of forwarding DSG tunnel traffic.

-- The DSG eCM MUST support at least twelve simultaneous DSG Classifiers per DSG Tunnel MAC Address, and MUST support at least thirty-two simultaneous DSG Classifiers in total.
-24 - The DSG eCM MUST NOT perform any DSG operations if a DSG Client Controller is not present in the Settop Device.
+- The DSG eCM MUST support at least twelve simultaneous DSG Classifiers per DSG Tunnel MAC Address, and MUST support at least thirty-two simultaneous DSG Classifiers in total. - The DSG eCM MUST NOT perform any DSG operations if a DSG Client Controller is not present in the Settop Device.
 DSG operations include but are not limited to: the hunt for a DOCSIS downstream channel with a valid DSG tunnel identifier (DCD and/or well-known CA MAC addresses); acquisition of the DCD; acquisition and forwarding of any DSG tunnels; etc. As a result, the provisions of this specification only apply to a DSG eCM when DSG is active. - The DSG eCM MUST follow the standard DOCSIS initialization and registration process, with the following specific exceptions: - In acquiring the appropriate DOCSIS downstream channel in DSG Advanced Mode, the DSG eCM MUST search for the first DOCSIS channel that contains a DCD message, and pass the contents of the DCD message (including fragment information) to the DSG Client Controller.
 The DSG Client Controller will make a determination on the suitability of the DCD. - The DSG eCM MUST only attempt to register on the network after acquiring the appropriate DOCSIS downstream channel. - The DSG eCM MUST NOT reboot under circumstances in which the upstream channel is impaired.
-Instead of rebooting, the DSG eCM MUST continue to receive and process the DOCSIS downstream channel. - The DSG eCM MUST periodically attempt to re-register after loss of the upstream channel (except when the upstream transmitter has been disabled). - The state transition between the one-way and two-way modes of operation MUST be as shown in Figure 5-1.
+Instead of rebooting, the DSG eCM MUST continue to receive and process the DOCSIS downstream channel. - The DSG eCM MUST periodically attempt to re-register after loss of the upstream channel (except when the upstream transmitter has been disabled).

-21 Bullet added per DSG-N-04.0175-5 by kb 11/10/04.
+&lt;sup>24 Bullet added per DSG-N-04.0175-5 by kb 11/10/04.

-23 Bullet added per DSG-04.0170-4 by kb 11/10/04.
+&lt;sup>26 Bullet added per DSG-04.0170-4 by kb 11/10/04.

-24 Bullet added per DSG-04.0170-4 by kb 11/10/04.
+&lt;sup>27 Bullet added per DSG-04.0170-4 by kb 11/10/04.